mykelalvis/Lynker-ioos-KB/KB/Release Engineering/build.md

 A build that only works on a singular specific environment might also be referred to as a "bad".

-This phenomenon, often known as the "magic build machine" or "works on my machine" build, depends on specific and often difficult-to-replicate criteria for the [[environment]] in which it builds.
+This phenomenon, often known as the "[[magic build machine]]" or "works on my machine" build, depends on specific and often difficult-to-replicate criteria for the [[environment]] in which it builds.
 Quite often, the reason for success on one platform and failure on another is unknown even to the originator of the code.

 It is a goal of good build practices to make a build as transportable as possible.
 This can be accomplished by making it as independent of a specific local environment as is reasonable.
 This does not mean that a build should automagically work on **any** environment.
 Rather this means that the build defines a set of environmental criteria that are required in order for the build to be performed reliably.